 The number of atoms balance on each side, the electrical charge balances on both sides – congratulations, you’ve done it!
 You’ve successfully gone through all the steps and have balanced a rather difficult redox reaction.

 It’s possible you’ll come across a very difficult redox reaction where there aren’t spectator ions you can remove to make things easier.
 In this case, you can use the same basic principles, but there are just a few more guidelines.
 This is very uncommon at your level of chemistry, but just in case, here are the guidelines you would follow.

-First, break things into the two half reactions.
-Then, balance all the atoms except from oxygen and hydrogen.
+First, break things into the two half-reactions.
+Then, balance all the atoms except for oxygen and hydrogen.
 Then, you can balance the oxygens by adding water molecules to the side of the half-reaction that needs oxygens.
 Because this adds hydrogens to that side (water has hydrogens in it), you can balance the hydrogens by adding hydrogen ions to the other side of that half-reaction.
 Finally, balance all the charges in the half-reaction by adding electrons.

 Then, combine the two half-reactions, just like before, and multiply one and / or the other by a constant if you need to, in order to the point where you can cross out all the things that are present in equal amounts on both sides.
 The result will be the final redox reaction!